9 - Mount Batur: Part One & Deux (Bali, Indonesia)

 by The Nostomaniac

 ANOTHER DAY, ANOTHER VOLCANO.
 This time?
 Mount Batur, northwest of its neighbor, Mount Agung.
 Batur’s current incarnation is centered within two much larger concentric calderas.
-The older iterations are massive (see image).
+The older iterations are massive (see image below).
 Hard to fathom the geological turmoil that gave birth to its ancestors.
 Batur III is just a wee lad in comparison.
 Lake Batur is within the boundary of granddad.
 Agung is the one currently misbehaving, but vulcanologists can’t discount its little brother.
 Only a matter of time.
 Indonesia.
 Pacific Ring of Fire.
 Feel the heat.

 A government organization controls all guided trekking on the mountain.
 If you hire a guide, he/she must be a member.
 From what I read at the time, some could go a little “old-school Sicilian” with those hiking sans guide.
 Do you really need one?
 No, not really.
 The way is straightforward, but it’s always a good idea to support the troops.
 No acrimony.
 No hard feelings.
 And it might not be worth the trouble.
 Guides have been known to show up at guesthouses unsolicited, ambush the guideless on the trail, or even threaten those who refuse services.
 More than one way to play with fire in this volcano…ya heard.